Q& A: How does a Dyslexia Test Work?

 Why is a dyslexia test useful?

-A test will identify your child’s cognitive strengths and weaknesses in areas such as phonological memory and processing speed.
+A test will identify cognitive strengths and weaknesses in areas such as phonological memory and processing speed.

-It can be a very powerful tool to transform your child’s confidence and self-esteem, giving them a greater understanding of their strengths.
+It can be a very powerful tool to transform confidence and self-esteem, giving a person greater understanding of their strengths.
 It can help teachers understand why students find particular activities more difficult than others and establish which strategies to use to help children achieve their true potential.

 Although Exam Access Arrangements are a school's responsibility, the test can also help inform a school which tests it may undertake to assess entitlements to adjustments for examinations.
 It can also support an application for Disability Students’ Allowance (DSA), financially supporting undergraduate and postgraduate students.